String references

 together with their game flags (TODO explain why the flags).

-As a part of the save
+As a part of the save operation,

 the compiler rebuilds strref_dict

-from the list of strings present in new_strings
+from the list of strings present in new_strings.

 This procedure happens in two steps: